MicrosoftDocs/sdk-api/sdk-api-src/content/msctf/nf-msctf-itfcompartmentmgr-getcompartment.md

 # ITfCompartmentMgr::GetCompartment

 ## -description

+Obtains the compartment object for a specified compartment.

 ## -parameters

 ### -param rguid [in]

 Contains a GUID that identifies the compartment.

 ### -param ppcomp [out]

 Pointer to an <a href="https://docs.microsoft.com/windows/desktop/api/msctf/nn-msctf-itfcompartment">ITfCompartment</a> interface pointer that receives the compartment object.

 ## -returns

 This method can return one of these values.